INTRODUCTION,

 How Good is Voice Recognition?

 Generally speaking, the voice recognition in the Japanese Operator's Side should seem surprisingly friendly to you, even if you are not a native Japanese speaker nor have practiced any Japanese before.
 As long as it looks like the game is picking up your voice clearly (the top left vocal monitor is lighting up when speaking) giving basic commands to Rio may even feel easier than the English version.
 If it feels as if none of your commands work: try changing your microphone, speaking further away from the mic, speaking closer to the mic, or speaking at a different volume.
 Cartoonish/stereotypical accents are not required nor recommended.
+I will say though, if you're a woman there are a lot of situations where lowering your voice or sounding more masculine will genuinely help your command recognition - that goes for both the English and Japanese version.

 The English Lifeline has gained notoriety for being particularly poor at recognizing commands.
 While there may be some truth to this, I think a lot of this is due to most people's experiences with the game being a first playthrough where they don't really know how the game interprets commands yet.
 A lot of first-time English players might waste time with full sentence structures instead of skipping directly to the word/command itself.
 They may use words that make sense if you were speaking to a person, but may be harder for the voice recognition software to understand because it's not trained on every possible way to say "travel to this location and then interact with that item" and so on.